TBillTech/RichYAML/README.md

 Inline insets vs. stable VS Code:
 - True inline webview insets require the proposed API (editorInsets).
 In stable VS Code builds, this API isn’t enabled, so RichYAML uses a decoration fallback (a compact after-text marker) instead of full inline renders.
 - To try insets during development: run VS Code in Extension Development Host with proposed API enabled, e.g. launch args `--enable-proposed-api TBillTech.richyaml`.
-Otherwise, use the Custom Preview for rich rendering.
+The Custom Preview remains the default.
- - Checklist to enable inline insets in dev: (1) set `richyaml.preview.inline.experimentalInsets` to true; (2) launch the Extension Development Host with proposed APIs enabled for `TBillTech.richyaml`.
-If either is missing, the decoration fallback is used.
+ - Checklist to enable inline insets in dev: (1) set `richyaml.preview.mode` to `inline` (or use the toggle command in an editor), and optionally enable `richyaml.preview.inline.experimentalInsets`; (2) launch the Extension Development Host with proposed APIs enabled for `TBillTech.richyaml`.
+If proposed API is off, the decoration fallback is used.

 ## Security and accessibility (inline insets)